groupeminaste/FMNetwork/README.md

 FMobile Developer Pack v5.
 The power of FMobile's latest engine, FMNetwork, in a simple Swift Package.

+### Important information: FMobile 5 and FMNetwork lost a lot of its features due to changes in iOS 15.2.
+Starting with iOS 16.0, Apple has also deprecated the CTCarrier object from the Core Telephony API, and building FMobile 5 using iOS 16.4+ as a target (SDK) will make FMobile and FMNetwork entirely unusable as all the values returned by the APIs will be generic.

 ## Installation

 Add `https://github.com/GroupeMINASTE/FMNetwork.swift.git` to your Swift Package configuration (or using the Xcode menu: `File` > `Swift Packages` > `Add Package Dependency`)